Hunger is a signal that reminds us to eat. This built-in, biological cue ensures our survival.

 As the number of junk-food loving bacteria grow in your gut, they churn out hormones and neurotransmitters that further fuel the fire, resulting in more health problems, and more biological conditions that strengthen your cravings even more.

 This is what our willpower is up against—not just our own desires, but the desires of the bacterial colony we’ve cultivated.
-Research published in a 2014 edition of BioEssays explains that our struggle to resist cravings high in sugar and fat may be hard, because we face an enemy within created as a result of our poor past choices.
+Research published in a 2014 edition of BioEssays explains that our struggle to resist cravings high in sugar and fat may be hard, because we face an enemy within created as a result of our past poor choices.

 Influence of Hormones

 Insufficient hormonal levels can also contribute to strong cravings.
 Low thyroid function, for example, decreases the rate of glucose (sugar) our cells are able to absorb.
-This slows the insulin response to glucose in the bloodstream following a meal, as well as the clearance of insulin from the blood after its done its job.
+This slows the insulin response to glucose in the bloodstream following a meal, as well as the clearance of insulin from the blood after its done is job.

 When metabolism slows down to such an extent, you’re bound to crave sweets just to feel a sense of equilibrium.

 When cells don’t get enough glucose, this puts pressure on the adrenal glands.
-In response, the adrenals release a stress hormone called cortisol in order to increase the amount of glucose available to cells.
+In response, the adrenals release the stress hormone cortisol in order to increase the amount of glucose available to cells.
 This means that unless you improve thyroid function, your body will be in a vicious cycle of low blood sugar, high cortisol secretion, and higher stress levels that further suppress thyroid function.

 As this cycle pushes your thyroid and adrenals to exhaustion, it sets off an array of physical, mental, and emotional symptoms, including even more severe food cravings.